GranbyConsulting/opc-cert/README.md

 # opc-cert

-Generate Cert Files and Keys Needed for Matrikon OPC Tuneller
+Generate Cert Files and Keys Needed for Matrikon OPC Tunneller

-The mkcert script can be used to create both the server key for an OPC UA server and the client key for the Matrikon OPC Tuneller.
+The mkcert script can be used to create both the server key for an OPC UA server and the client key for the Matrikon OPC Tunneller.
 For example, you may run the following commands to generate the cert and key files:

 	./mkcert server opc-server password